is2000/EV_Motor_Temp_Pred/README.md

 ### Project Overview

-* Developed a hybrid LSTM + CNN model to predict motor temperatures from time-series sensor data.
+* Developed a FFNN model with Autoregressive Rollout to predict motor temperatures from time-series sensor data.

 * Preprocessed and structured dynamic motor data to improve model performance.